Hazelmere Pumpkins and Fall Activities

 As expected from the name, the centrepiece of Gabriel Farms in the fall is the pumpkin patch.
 If you’re looking to make a jack-o-lantern, bake a pie or otherwise want a pumpkin, there’s a whole field of them available at Hazelmere.

 Pumpkin harvesting isn’t the only thing to do at the farm.
 One of the other main activities is the Hazelmere Corn Maze.
 This maze definitely isn’t the biggest one around.
 It’s more for very young children.
 You’ll still have a lot of fun with it and there’s no extra cost (the same as all the other activities).

 In 2019 Hazelmere had a Haunted Corn Maze for a week near the end of October.
 This ran in the evenings and included actors that looked to spook attendees.
-As of early October, 2022, it’s unclear whether the haunted attraction will take place again this year.
+As of August 2023, it’s unclear whether the haunted attraction will take place again this year.